inukj/MONTI/README.md

   * `tensorly`, `argparse`, `joblib`, `matplotlib`, `lifelines`, `seaborn`

 ## Running MONTI

+The input to MONTI are gene-centric omics matrices.
+All the omics matrices have same dimensions, which are matrices of _m x n_.
+Here, _m_ is the number of genes and _n_ the number of patients.
+Hence, every omics data are bundled into units of genes to generate a gene-centric matrix.

 ```bash
 usage: monti.py [-h] -f INPUT_FILE -r RANK -s SAMPLE_INFO
 	[-surv SURVIVAL_INFO] [-o OUTDIR] [--plot]